benur75/msxpico/README.md

 - Insert new SD card
 - In BASIC type: call fdisk
 - Select the SD card
-- Delete all partitions by pressing <D>
+- Delete all partitions by pressing D key
-- Create at least one new partition by pressing <A>
+- Create at least one new partition by pressing A key
-- Write the parititions by pressing <W>
+- Write the parititions by pressing W key
 - Power off the MSX
 - Copy the contents of msxpico_sd.zip to the first partition using a PC or MAC